Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 - [ ] The metrics of the calculated insights must only contain numeric values.
 - [ ] The primary key of the segmented table must be a metric in the calculated insight.

 ### A customer requests that their personal data be deleted.
-Which action should the consultant take to accommodate this requests in Data Cloud?
+Which action should the consultant take to accommodate this request in Data Cloud?

 - [ ] Use a streaming API call to delete the customer's information.
 - [ ] Use Profile Explorer to delete the customer data from Data Cloud.
-- [ ] Use Consent API to requests deletion of the customer's information.
+- [ ] Use Consent API to request deletion of the customer's information.
 - [x] Use the Data Rights Subject Request tool to request deletion of the customer's information.

 ### What does the Ignore Empty Value option do in identity resolution?

 - [ ] Ignores empty fields when running any custom match rules.
-- [x] Ignores empty firlds when running reconciliation rules.
+- [x] Ignores empty fields when running reconciliation rules.
 - [ ] Ignores Individual object records with empty fields when running identity resolution rules.
 - [ ] Ignores empty fields when running the standard match rules.